truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 Notable changes:

-* Due to security vulnerabilities and maintainability issues, the S3 service is deprecated in TrueNAS CORE 13.0 and scheduled for removal in CORE 13.3.
+* Due to security vulnerabilities and maintainability issues, the S3 service is deprecated in TrueNAS CORE 13.0 and removed in CORE 13.3 ([NAS-127694](https://ixsystems.atlassian.net/browse/NAS-127694)).
   Beginning in CORE 13.0-U6, the CORE web interface generates an alert when the deprecated service is either actively running or is enabled to start on boot.
   Users should migrate to a separately maintained [MinIO plugin]({{< relref "MinIOPlugin.md" >}}) or otherwise move any production data away from the S3 service storage location before upgrading to a 13.3 pre-release version.
   See the CORE 13.0 tutorial for [detailed migration instructions](http://www.truenas.com/docs/core/13.0/coretutorials/jailspluginsvms/plugins/minioplugin/).